ftes/dcon-elixir/index.md

 ### Observability
 - How can you find a 'misbehaving part of software' on PROD?
 - Follow-Up: How do you partition software in your stack?
-- TODO: separate bulletin board for observability

 ### DevOps hat on 👷‍♀️
+- TODO: copy over IEX - Instrospection Helpers from original talk
 - shell & std lib only
 <!-- second display / vertical split: always keep dashboard visible? -->
 - hot code update via scp